 — Introduce yourself to new customers by utilizing content that online users aren’t averse to seeing on their page

-With one-third of shoppers making purchases after viewing a product featured in a video, your marketing team should incorporate video into its first time interactions with customers.
+With one-third of shoppers making purchases after viewing a product featured in a video, your Facebook advertising strategy should incorporate video into first time interactions with customers.

 Not entirely ready to get on board with video?
 Don’t sweat it.
-You can ease yourself into the transition by getting on board with visual content on FB ads.
+You can ease yourself into the transition by starting with visual content on Facebook ads.

-Facebook’s algorithm favors visual content and so do Facebook users, which means blog posts and status updates will likely be overlooked by your target audience if they don’t include branded images, infographics, or other visual assets.
+Facebook’s algorithm favors visual content and so do Facebook users, which means blog posts and status updates could be overlooked by your target audience if they don’t include branded images, infographics, or other visual assets.
 News feeds are increasingly crowded, so give your business every opportunity to stand out from the crowd.

-In a world where users are 40X more likely to share content on social media when it is visual, marketers must find a way to appeal visually to their target audiences.
+In a world where users are 40X more likely to share content on social media when it is visual, social media marketers must find a way to appeal visually to their audiences.

 Your video ads won’t be worth a thing if they don’t encourage your audience to take action.
 Using a call-to-action (CTA) in all of your content, whether written or visual, is a must.

-For the most part, when an advert finishes, viewers will simply continue to scroll through a page if there’s not a CTA.
+For the most part, when an advertisement finishes, viewers will either continue to scroll down the page – or worse, leave – if there’s not a clear, compelling call to action.
 Don’t miss a potential customer purchase by allowing your audience to move onto the next ad.

 Instead, encourage them to head to your site or make a purchase.
-Or, take things a step further by prompting them to make an immediate response with offers like “Buy an item in the next hour to get 20% off your purchase” or “Only 10 spots left in our next class session – grab your spot now”.
+Or, take things a step further by prompting them to take action immediately.
+Offers like “Buy in the next hour to get 20% off your purchase” or “Only 10 spots left in our next class session – grab your spot now”.

-You do these things by making the best use of a small, constricted space.
-Whether you get them to walk in the door or click through to your site, the right words, images and calls to action in your Facebook advertising campaigns will boost your brand.
+Meet these goals by making the best use of a small, crowded space.
+Whether you can get customers to walk in the door, or click through to your site, using the right words, images and calls to action in your Facebook advertising campaigns will boost your brand – and your business.